MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 *   **Feature**  Specifies the name of the feature.
 *   **Default**  Indicates that the feature is part of the default experience on a new WebView2 instance.
-*   **Configurable**  Indicates that you able to turn on or off the feature using the WebView2 API surface or command-line switch.
+*   **Configurable**  Indicates that you may turn on or off the feature using the WebView2 API surface or command-line switch.
 *   **Details**  Specifies any additional information relevant to the feature.

 | Feature | Default state | Configurable | Details |